-I don’t know you, but I like to do some researches before visiting a country.
+I don’t know about you, but I like to do some researches before visiting a country.
 But sometimes it can be complicated to find all the information we need.
 When I was Backpacking in Colombia, it was hard to get some answers on Google.
-So here I’m, with my Colombian Bible full of tips and advice to help you to spend fantastic holidays in Colombia.
+So here I’m, with my Colombian Bible full of Colombia travel tips and advice to help you to spend fantastic holidays in Colombia.

 Between these lines, there are two years of Backpacking experience in South America.
 The information below can make – I hope – the difference between a good and an Amazing Adventure.
 Read them carefully.

 By reading the article, you will be able to improve your Colombia Itinerary by answering the following questions:

 What should I know before backpacking in Colombia?

 Should I fly instead of taking the bus?

 In which region should I spend my holidays in Colombia?

 I’m traveling alone, where are the best hostels?

 Why do they have ten thousand zeros on their bills, I’m lost!

 What are the six good lotto numbers? – I’m kidding I won’t share that with you.
 Do you think I’m dumb?